wpearman1996/MARES_database_pipeline/README.md

 For BOLD retrieval you will want to run the R script retrieve_bold.r.
 You may need to make modifications to this file.
 Specifically, this script takes a list of taxa and retrieves the BOLD data, and formats this data as a fasta file.
 This can take a while for large taxonomic groups, and may timeout when connecting to BOLD if you do not have large amounts of RAM.

 If this does become problematic, it may be wise to remove this group from your taxlist, replacing it with the subtaxa for that group to avoid timing out.
 It is for this reason we have two taxlist_bold files in our example.
+You will want to specify the taxalist files you wish to use in this file on line 27 and 30 (or remove line 30)

 ## Step 3: The BOLD_NCBI merger